Preserving the History and Legacy of the Guard

 Founded in 2011, the scholarship was established to honor the sacrifice of Guardsmen who volunteered to serve their country during a time of war and paid the ultimate price.
-Eight scholarships will be awarded in 2012.
+Twelve scholarships were awarded in 2014.
 The scholarship is funded by DRS Technologies, Inc. of Parsippany, N.J., and administered by the National Guard Educational Foundation.

 National Guard Monument in Normandy, France

 NGEF maintains the National Guard Monument in Normandy, France, dedicated on the 25th anniversary of the D-Day invasion to the Guardsmen who landed on Omaha Beach on June 6, 1944.
 The monument receives nearly one million visitors every year.